Team-Grace/devgrace/docs/prepareDocs/en/utils/device/getOS.md

 # getOS

-Function that returns the OS value based on the `userAgent`.
+A function that returns the OS value based on the `userAgent`.

 - server: Server Environment
 - ios: iOS Environment